-When modifying port mode register 2 bit 4 (the NCS bit) to enable or disable the input capture noise canceling function, first clear the TMIG bit to 0.
+When modifying the NCS bit in port mode register 2 (PMR2) to enable or disable the input capture noise canceling function, first clear the TMIG bit to 0.
 Otherwise an input capture edge may be recognized even though no valid signal edge has been input.
 This occurs under the conditions listed in table 9-6-6.